Note: This story was written after The Dream. One would much better relate to this story after reading The Dream first.

 Within seconds, the sound and sight of the rig diminished in the distance, and Gil was left alone in the stillness of the Crowley's Ridge string of hills in NE Arkansas.
 Once again, he inhaled deep the sweet and heavenly incense of the Honeysuckle, the smell of the woods, and far away, heard a Crow caw.

 He heard an old poppin' Johnny in the distance pull down and grunting under a heavy strain.
 Probably hit a clay bar.
 You wouldn't think they still used an old tractor like that, but, old habits die hard sometimes, especially for those who were raised drivin' 'em.
-Them old tractors still pulled as hard as they ever did and were cheap to run.
+Them old tractors still pulled as hard as they ever did and were cheap to run as well as cheap to maintain.

 He listened to it as it grumbled its way across the field, heard the sounds of the Turtle Dove with his melancholy call, heard a Bumble Bee as it loudly buzzed close.
 He was instantly caught away into a different era of his life.
 An era of innocence, of little responsibility, of wonder, of exploration . . . of youth.